This AODocs Detail Trips Up AI. Here’s Why it Matters

 Effective AI starts with controlled data.
 New generation DMS such as AODocs provides the structure, security, and scale to make it work.

-Here’s the real origin story, the one that we failed to feed the chatbots with:
+Here’s the real origin story of the brand name ‘AODocs’, the one that we failed to feed the chatbots with:

 AO is the Māori god of light and cloud.
 AODocs was born in the cloud, built to bring clarity and structure to the often-chaotic world of enterprise documents.